MewBiscuit/WaterAndLightsShow/README.md

 - Python 3.6 or higher
 - FPGA board and compatible development environment
 - Water pumps, LED strips, and necessary hardware for fountain setup

-## Contributing

-We welcome contributions to improve this project.
-Please submit a pull request with your changes, or open an issue if you find any bugs or have suggestions for improvements.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.